anHALytics/anHALytics-documentation/Install.md

 	git clone https://github.com/kermitt2/grobid.git

-AnHALytics uses GROBID as a service so that we can use distribution and multithreaded process easily.
+AnHALytics uses GROBID as a service which allows to distribute the process and exploit multithreading easily.
 See the [GROBID documentation](http://grobid.readthedocs.org) on how to start the RESTful service.

 ### 3. (N)ERD - Entity Recognition and Disambiguisation

-Our (N)ERD service annotates the text by recognizing and disambiguating terms.
-Entities are currently identified against Wikipedia/FreeBase.
-In this project, the (N)ERD is using the free disambiguation service, and the recognition and disambiguation is not constrained by a preliminary Named Entity Recognition.
+Our (N)ERD service annotates the text by recognizing and disambiguating terms in context.
+Entities are currently identified against Wikipedia.
+In this project, the (N)ERD is using the free disambiguation service - the recognition and disambiguation is not constrained by a preliminary Named Entity Recognition.

 At the present date, only the NER part of the NERD is available in open source (see [grobid-ner](https://github.com/kermitt2/grobid-ner).
 The full NERD repo will be made publicly available on GitHub soon under Apache 2 license.

 ### 4. Keyterm extraction and disambiguation

-This key term extraction service is based on the [keyphrase extraction tool](http://www.aclweb.org/anthology/S10-1055) developed and ranked first at [SemEval-2010, task 5 - Automatic Keyphrase Extraction from Scientific Articles](http://www.aclweb.org/anthology/S10-1004). _Term_ in this context has to be understood as a complex technical term, e.g. a phrase having a specialized meaning given a technical or scientific field.
-In addition to key term extraction, the weighted vector of terms is disambiguated by the above (N)ERD service, resulting in a weighted list of Wikipedia topics.
+This keyphrase, key concept and category extraction service is based on the [keyphrase extraction tool](http://www.aclweb.org/anthology/S10-1055) developed and ranked first at [SemEval-2010, task 5 - Automatic Keyphrase Extraction from Scientific Articles](http://www.aclweb.org/anthology/S10-1004). _Term_ in this context has to be understood as a complex technical term, e.g. a phrase having a specialized meaning given a technical or scientific field.
+In addition to key term extraction, the weighted vector of terms is disambiguated by the above (N)ERD service, resulting in a weighted list of Wikipedia concepts (i.e. Wikipedia articles) and a list of Wikipedia categories is provided.

-The full NERD repo will be made publicly available on GitHub soon under Apache 2 license.
+The Keyterm extraction repo will be made publicly available on GitHub soon under Apache 2 license.

 ### 5. ElasticSearch

 [Elasticsearch](https://github.com/elastic/elasticsearch) is a distributed RESTful search engine.
-Specify (and adapt if you want more shards and replicas) the following in the ElasticSearch config file (elasticsearch.yml):
+Specify (and adjust, if you want more shards and replicas) the following in the ElasticSearch config file (```elasticsearch.yml```):

     cluster.name: traces # or something else
     index.number_of_shards: 1